-FWP estimated Rainbow and Brown Trout abundances using mark-recapture surveys in three long-term monitoring sections for the Madison River (Pine Butte, Varney, and Norris) to evaluate the influence of modified project operations at Hebgen and Madison dams on the trout fisheries.
-Although this report is limited to a discussion of potential influences of project operations, other potential population drivers (e.g., angling pressure, disease) are hypothesized to be influential and evaluated elsewhere.
-Trout were collected by electrofishing from a drift boat mounted mobile anode system.
-Fish captured in the initial trip (marking run) were weighed (g) and measured (mm), marked with a fin clip, and released.
-FWP conducted a second trip (recapture run) about a week later to examine trout for fin clips administered during the marking run, record lengths of marked fish, and record lengths and weights of unmarked fish.
-Length-specific mark-recapture log-likelihood closed population abundance estimates were generated and standardized to stream mile for Brown and Rainbow Trout using an R-based proprietary FWP fisheries database and analysis tool.
+FWP monitors Rainbow and Brown Trout abundances in three long-term monitoring sections of the Madison River (Figure 1) to evaluate the influence of modified project operations at Hebgen and Madison dams on the trout fisheries.
+This report is limited to a discussion of potential influences of project operations; however, other potential population drivers (e.g., angling pressure, disease) are hypothesized to be influential and thus are evaluated independently by FWP.
+Crews conducted mark-recapture surveys to estimate trout abundance.
+Trout were collected by electrofishing from a drift-boat mounted, mobile anode system.
+Fish captured in the initial sampling event (marking run) were weighed (g) and measured to total length (mm), marked with a fin clip, and released.
+Crews conducted a second sampling event (recapture run) about a week later.
+Trout captured on the recapture run were measured, weighed, and examined for an existing fin clip.
+Length-specific, log-likelihood closed population abundance estimates were generated and standardized to stream mile for Brown and Rainbow Trout using an R-based, proprietary FWP fisheries database and analysis tool.

-FWP developed management goals for total trout abundances (trout \geq 252 mm [\approx 10"]) and size structure (percentages of trout \geq 252 mm that are also \geq 402 mm (\approx 16"]) for each of the long-term sampling sections using the approximate 66th percentiles of data collected over the past 20 years (Figures 8 and 9).
-The abundance goals for the Pine Butte, Varney, and Norris sections are 2,200, 1,100, and 2,500 trout/mile, respectively.
-The proportional size structure goals for each section are Pine Butte - 25%, Varney - 35%, and Norris - 15% (Figures 8 and 9).
+FWP developed management goals for combined species, trout abundances (trout $\ge 252 \text{ mm} [\approx 10"]$), and size structure (percentages of trout $\ge 252 \text{ mm}$ that are also $\ge 402 \text{ mm} (\approx [16"])$ for each of the long-term sampling sections using the approximate 66th percentiles of data collected over the past 20 years (Table 1).
+Abundance goals are 2300 trout per mile in the Pine Butte section, 1200 in the Varney section, and 2500 in the Norris section.
+The proportional size structure goals for each section are 25% for Pine Butte, 35% for Varney, and 15% for Norris (Table 1).
 Evaluating PM&E (Protection, Mitigation, and Enhancement) activities and management actions (e.g., flushing flows) in the context of these goals provides a better understanding of how they influence the Madison River trout fishery relative to other potential population drivers.